This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This is a community pharmacy situated in the town centre.
 Most of its activity is dispensing NHS prescriptions and selling medicines over the counter.
 The pharmacy supplies medicines in multi-compartment compliance packs to people who live in their own home.
-The pharmacy is also providing the COVID-19 winter booster service and seasonal flu vaccinations.
 In addition, the pharmacy provides a wide range of private services including weight loss medicines, travel vaccinations, aesthetics, hay fever injections, ear syringing and treatment for a range of acute presentations which consist mainly of acute infections such as urinary tract infections and chest infections.

 Inspection summary findings